Personality vs. temperament: getting to know your 3 year old!

 They can be resistant to change.
 The “difficult” child is also easily frustrated, often throwing fits and tantrums.

-Do not push them to be involved in social situations.
+Do not push them into social situations.
 Ease them into new experiences.

 Take your cue from them when it comes to what they are prepared to experience.